vjlab/resources/tutorial-m3-quickstart.md

 ## 1. Introduction
 A generic *programming script* is a text file containing a list of instructions for a computer to carry out.
 The computer must be given instructions in a very specific format that it can understand.

 M3 is the high-performance computing (HPC) resource provided by Monash.
-It's like having a second very, very powerful computer (actually *computers*), but you can't easily interact with it with point-and-click interface.
+It's like having a second very, very powerful computer (actually *computers*), but you can't easily interact with it with a point-and-click interface.
 You have to tell it what to do by preparing a list of instructions, called a *SLURM script*.
 Note that "HPC" and "M3" will be used interchangeably where context is clear, where "M3" is actually the *name* of Monash Uni HPC resource.

 [SLURM](https://en.wikipedia.org/wiki/Slurm_Workload_Manager) is a queueing manager used by many HPCs around the world; widely used because it's open-source (i.e. free).
-It's necessary because there are often multiple users requesting computational resources from the same HPC, with different computational demands, runtimes, and so on.
+It's necessary because there are often multiple users requesting computational resources from the same HPC, with different computational requirements, runtimes, and so on.
 So SLURM doesn't actually do any computation, it assigns user-submitted computing tasks to the nodes within the HPC cluster as efficiently as possible.

 ## 3. Writing a SLURM Script
 M3 needs two kinds of information: